 Yes, you read that correctly.

 I seriously love my morning routine, especially now that I have spruced it up.
-A key focus from January to March this year was to improve my morning routine in order to set myself up for success.
+A key focus this year was to improve my morning routine in order to set myself up for success.
 I already had a 30min morning routine in place that included journaling and exercise.
 I am an avid fan of Tone It Up and The 5-Minute Journal and always journal and get a workout in first thing.
 Both of these things help me feel alive; The 5-Minute Journal keeps me grateful and the exercise keeps the energy flowing for the rest of the day and a toned body:-)

 But that’s all I was doing and it was lacking, big time.